Alex Russo

-Alexandra Margarita "Alex" Russo is a fictional character and the protagonist of the Disney Channel sitcom Wizards of Waverly Place, portrayed by Selena Gomez.
-In 2008, AOL named her the twentieth greatest witch in television history.
-Selena Gomez, who plays Alex, is one of the only two cast members to appear in every episode of the original series; the only other cast member to do so is David Henrie, who plays Justin Russo.
-The character has also appeared in the series' sequel Wizards Beyond Waverly Place, as well the The Suite Life on Deck episode "Double Crossed".
+Alexandra "Alex" Margarita Russo is a fictional character and the protagonist of the Disney Channel sitcom Wizards of Waverly Place, portrayed by Selena Gomez.

+Selena Gomez is one of only two cast members to appear in every episode of the original series; the other is David Henrie, who plays Justin Russo.
+The character also appears as a recurring guest in the sequel series Wizards Beyond Waverly Place and in The Suite Life on Deck episode "Double Crossed".

+In 2008, AOL ranked her twentieth among the greatest witch characters in television history.